 Depending on the size of your company, you’ll have anywhere from a couple of people to hundreds driving a marketing campaign.
-From social media managers to brand evangelists, data storytellers to martechs, thought smiths to conversion rate optimizers, the list of specialists goes and on and on.
+From social media managers to brand evangelists, data storytellers to martechs, thought smiths to conversion rate optimisers, the list of specialists goes and on and on.
 Some niches lately sound like they’re out of the Voynich manuscript.

-Many companies and agencies realize influencers are an efficient way to target audiences directly.
+Many companies and agencies realise influencers are an efficient way to target audiences directly.
 They cut out the middlemen because they already have genuine influence.
 However, too many ad agencies want to have their cake and eat it too.
 Instead of letting influencers promote brands as they see fit, account managers try to push influencers to execute campaigns as they themselves imagine.
 They micromanage details like logo usage, slogans, and tone.